Liu Zhang (warlord): Family

+Liu Zhang's paternal grandmother Lady Huang was a paternal aunt of Huang Wan (黃琬); Huang was Lai Min's brother-in-law, as he married Lai's elder sister.
+When Liu Zhang heard that Lai Min and his elder sister were in Jing Province, he sent people to fetch them to Yi Province.
+Lai Min followed his sister to Yi Province, where Liu Zhang treated him like a guest.
+Lady Huang was likely a daughter of Huang Qiong (黄琼) and a granddaughter of Huang Xiang (黄香), who was once Administrator of Wei Commandery.
+The name of Liu Zhang's grandfather was not recorded, but his moniker "Liu Changsha" suggests that he was an official at Changsha Commandery.
+His mother Lady Fei was a paternal aunt of Fei Boren (费伯仁), a relative of Fei Yi.

 Liu Zhang had at least two sons.
 His eldest son, Liu Xun (劉循), served as a General of the Household of Equipage in the Shu Han state during the Three Kingdoms period.
 His second son, Liu Chan (劉闡), accompanied his father to Jing Province after their defeat by Liu Bei and served as Palace Assistant Imperial Clerk (御史中丞) in Eastern Wu during the Three Kingdoms period.

 Historical evaluation

 In popular accounts of the period, such as the 14th-century historical novel Romance of the Three Kingdoms, Liu Zhang is portrayed as a foolish and incapable ruler.

 In Chen Shou's Records of the Three Kingdoms, contemporary accounts evaluate Liu Zhang as being benevolent and unambitious but weak-willed and ineffectual ruler, who lacked the authority and decisiveness to sufficiently control and administer the state.
-His modesty safeguarded Yi Province from the outside, his leniency lead to many internal troubles and disloyalty in his state.
+His modesty safeguarded Yi Province from the outside; his leniency led to many internal troubles and disloyalty in his state.